mchlbrnhrd/CTikz/README.md

 > ./CTikzApp
 ```

-Two example tikz files will be created with corresponding pdf files.
+Four example tikz files will be created with corresponding pdf files.